mrac/ui-components-css/CSS-RESPONSIBILITY.md

 * `display:inline-block` - external->`inline`, internal->`block`

 Therefore, whenever a component sets the external-layout of its children, it may overwrite their internal-layout settings (`display` property), which may not be desirable.

+### Fixed size

+It may happen that a component requires a fixed size, or limited size, because otherwise the size would break the internal layout.
+One solution would be to keep `width`, `height` unrestricted for external-layout, and define `max-width`, `max-height`, `min-width`, `min-height` as internal-layout constraints.

 ### Box-sizing